 The Australian Capital Territory has five orienteering clubs, all under the Orienteering ACT incorporated association.
-Each club has representatives on the OACT Council and are responsible for running a number of events per year.
+Each club is responsible for running a number of events per year.
 Clubs also offer a range of social events for their members.
 If you join Orienteering ACT, you will be asked which club you would like to belong to.
 Please see below for more information about each club so you can make a more informed choice.

 Abominable O-Men are the Yetis of the orienteering world.
 Established in the mid 1980s by members of the well known Lawford/Bourne family and friends, we now inhabit all areas of the ACT and beyond.